 Eighteen-year-old Canadian racing driver Lance Stroll will become the first Canadian F1 driver since World Champion Jacques Villeneuve in 1997.
 He will also become the second-youngest driver in F1 history behind Belgian Max Verstappen, who competed for Red Bull Racing when he was still six months short of turning 18.
 This goes beyond auto racing betting; this is a truly inspiring story of the triumph of the human spirit in the face of adversity.
-Verily, there is nothing you can’t do if you work, hard, keep your eyes on the prize, and never give up – and have a father whose net worth is estimated at US$2.4 billion.
+There is nothing you can’t do if you work, hard, keep your eyes on the prize, and never give up.
+Having a father whose net worth is estimated at US$2.4 billion also helps.

 Now to be perfectly fair, fans who bet on auto racing should that young Stroll did not like Kevin Durant and left the team that groomed him to go be where the money at.
 Did we mention his father is worth $2.4 billion?
 He is already where the money at.
 As it turns out, and again per TGAM, “Formula 1 requires millions in seed money just to bring along a driver, even before signing on with a team,” and “most drivers are then expected to bring millions of their own money to the table as a prerequisite for competition.”
 So it wasn’t just because he’s rich that he skipped F2 and went straight from F3 to F1.
 Also, there currently is no F2.